Safeguarding and Inclusion Team

 Sunnyside Primary Academy Safeguarding Team

 The Designated Safeguarding Lead (DSL) - Mrs Clare Ley

 Deputy Designated Safeguarding Leads (Deputy DSLs) - Mrs Joanne Gosling, Miss Emma Nolan, Mrs Christine Macmillan

 We are committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and volunteers to share this commitment.
 Our school is a safe place for children, where our responsibilities for safeguarding children are taken seriously.

-The Safeguarding and Inclusion team members are: Karen Rolf, Laura Atkinson, Joanne Gosling and Susan Marsh.
+The Safeguarding and Inclusion team members are: Clare Ley (DSL), Chris Brennan, Joanne Gosling, Emma Nolan and Susan Marsh.
 The Team meet formally on a half termly basis to discuss well-being of children, families and staff.
-Families are welcome to drop in to speak to Mrs Atkinson or Mrs Marsh if they require support with well-being or attendance strategies.
+Families are welcome to drop in to speak to Mrs Marsh if they require support with well-being or attendance strategies.
 We also offer food banks for families who are in need.

 As a school, we recognise that at times all children and families require a little more support.
 At Sunnyside, we offer extra support through friendly chats, direction towards specialist support, early help assessments and a range of support programmes for pupils.

 Through our curriculum we teach the children about personal safety, and how to keep themselves safe from harm.
 Our curriculum includes opportunities to discuss feelings and emotions, and helps our children to think about their own personal safety and their rights as individuals to be kept safe from harm.

 We also offer a number of small group work shops for children who have gone through separation and loss, require a self-esteem boost or just need a drop in to make their day go a little smoother.